October 22, 2020, Indianapolis

 - How can I stretch my settlement to end-of-life?

-The attorneys at our Indianapolis automobile collision law firm, Wardlawfirm.com, have successfully settled and/or litigated a substantial number of significant medical personal injury claims for clients that have received serious, life-altering injuries caused by the negligence of another driver in an automobile collision.
+The car accident attorneys in Indianapolis, IN at our Indianapolis automobile collision law firm, Wardlawfirm.com, have successfully settled and/or litigated a substantial number of significant medical personal injury claims for clients that have received serious, life-altering injuries caused by the negligence of another driver in an automobile collision.
 Especially in claims involving permanent, partial-disabilities, clients should understand the options available to them to maximize and stretch their funds over the course of their lifetimes.
 At Ward & Ward Law Firm, we are happy to discuss your options, but it is up to our clients to make the decision that best suits their concerns and lifestyle.

 Will I be taxed on my automobile collision settlement check?